sophiapeckner/POSEIDON-SAT/README.md

 Additionally, the augmentation tool requires that the list of images to be augmented is in a file called `selected_for_augmentation.txt` in the root of the repository.
 This file should contain the file names of the images to be augmented, one per line.
 See the [dataset exploration notebook](dataset_exploration.ipynb) for information on how the images in this repository's [`selected_for_augmentation.txt`](selected_for_augmentation.txt) file were selected from the ShipRSImageNet dataset, the tools and techniques used to build this list of images to augment, and for information on factors that were considered in the selection of augmentation candidate images.

 After the `selected_for_augmentation.txt` file is created, the ShipRSImageNet dataset is extracted to the root of the repository, and dependencies are installed (see `requirements.txt` or `requirements-frozen.txt`), the code can be run by executing the `main.py` script in the root of the repository.
-To run this code using the same package versions that were used during the creation of this repository, use the `requirements-frozen.txt` file in a Python 3.8.10 environment on Linux.
+To run this code using the same package versions that were used during the creation of this repository, use the `requirements-frozen.txt` file in a Python 3.8.10 environment on Ubuntu 20.04.

 To view the augmented images, you can use the `show_images_selected_for_augmentation.py` script and pass the path to the augmented images dataset directory.
 Ex. `python show_images_selected_for_augmentation.py augmented_image_folder/`

-TODO: Add frozen requirements file after finishing everything

 ## Evaluating Augmentation Impacts on YOLOv8